flywukong/bsc-snapshots/README.md

 Multi-database is a new feature in [bsc v1.4.6](https://github.com/bnb-chain/bsc/releases/tag/v1.4.6) If user run with the new snapshot of multi-database below, the feature will be enabled automatically.
-The Chaindata of the snapshot will be divided into three stores, BlockStore, TrieStore, and OriginalStore.
-The original database is located within the chaindata/ folder, and new block/ and state/ folders have been introduced to store block and trie data.
-Additionally, there is an ancient folder for storing historical data under each of these directories.
-If you want to store different databases on different disks, you can move the folder corresponding to TrieStore or BlockStore to a different directory and create a symbolic link with the same name as the folder using an absolute path in the chaindata directory.
-For example: ln -s <new-dir> /server/chaindata/state

 ### Endpoint